MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

     3. Validate if the VM is able to boot up by taking a look at the Azure serial console or by trying to connect to the VM.

-4. If there're important kernel related contents, the entire /boot partition, or other important contents are missing, and they can't be recovered, we recommend restoring the VM from a backup.
+4. If there are important kernel related contents, the entire /boot partition, or other important contents are missing, and they can't be recovered, we recommend restoring the VM from a backup.
 For more information, see [How to restore Azure VM data in Azure portal](/azure/backup/backup-azure-arm-restore-vms).

 See the following sections for detailed errors, possible causes, and solutions.